 The Castle Farringdon plays host to illicit gambling den The Underhand Club, the starting point for a high-stakes tale of double-dealing poker players and bets gone bad.
 Players must work in teams to collect clues, meet characters and gather evidence in the great outdoors to get what they need to solve the case and save the club.

-The game will run on Saturday afternoons throughout the summer of 2019.
+The game will run on Saturday afternoons throughout summer and autumn 2019.
 Dead Man’s Hand is an experience designed for teams and a group size of 3-6 is suggested.
 See below for more FAQs.